 BTW, mine is not a typical drum case because it is cylindrical and has a huge pocket.
 I totally love it for this purpose.
 Nothing could be better!

 The photo to the right shows the case with the EVERSE 8 assembly inside, attached with bungees to a foldable handcart.

 I also brought my Santa Cruz FS2 guitar.

 The Main Event

 Several drummers were already there when I arrived, plus a singer and some dancers.
-I set the everse8 on a pillar so it was 7 feet off the ground.
+I set the EVERSE 8 on a pillar so it was 7 feet off the ground.
 I did not turn any knobs, not even the volume, and plugged in the guitar.
-Blew everyone away! ... not because of volume, but because of clear, pure sound.
+The EVERSE 8 blew everyone away, not because of volume but because of its clear, pure sound.
 We jammed for hours.

 I always bring a headlamp.
-After sunset things can be hard to see, and even though one may be tired, it is important to gather all your belongings and pack them home.
+After sunset, things can be difficult to see, and even though one may be tired, it is important to gather all your belongings and pack them home.